 New Jersey White Collar Criminal Defense

-In order for you to be charged with any crime, there has to be evidence to prove that you actually did it.
-That is why your attorney will examine the evidence being used against you and look for holes in the argument.
+To charge someone with a crime, there must be evidence to prove that they committed it.
+An attorney will examine this evidence against their client and look for any loopholes in the argument.

 Show Lack of Intent

 The prosecutor has to prove intent when engaging in fraud.
 If the attorney is able to convince the judge and jury that their client did not intend to commit fraud, even if engaged in it, they may still have their charges dropped.

 If more than one party is involved in white collar crime, the prosecutor must prove that an individual knew that they were committing fraud.